-ACTION STEP: Find and outline the employees who have been earmarked as being future leaders, and chart their likely company progression – matching them with a mentor who can best speak to what this role (and path to the role) entail.
+Find and outline the employees who have been earmarked as being future leaders, and chart their likely company progression.
+Then, you can match them with mentors who can best speak to what their path to their future leadership roles entail.

-In our experience, there is often significant latent demand for mentoring – and learning and development – amongst all employees.
+In our experience, there is often significant latent demand for mentoring alongside other learning and development opportunities amongst all employees.
 Many of the employees who quietly go about their jobs have a deep latent desire for progress and support.
-And often times, they are set to gain the most from a mentoring relationship that offers them support, encouragement, and confidence.
+Oftentimes, they are set to gain the most from a mentoring relationship that offers them support, encouragement, and confidence.

 The next question you must ask when building a learning and development-oriented mentoring program is what type of development are you looking for your employees to engage in?

-Tacit knowledge, in contrast to explicit knowledge which can be codified and passed on to new employees in the form of manuals, documents, and content, is difficult to transfer.
-It is difficult to disseminate tacit knowledge through – and up and down – an organisation.
-This is where mentoring becomes extremely valuable as a development tool: company practices, processes, or ‘secrets’ that can improve productivity and company performance can be transferred to newer less experienced employees.
+Tacit knowledge, in contrast to explicit knowledge which can be codified and passed on to new employees (in the form of manuals, documents, content, etc.), is difficult to transfer.
+This is where mentoring becomes extremely valuable as a development tool.
+Company practices, internal know-how, or ‘secrets’ that can improve productivity and company performance can be transferred to newer or less experienced employees.

-This type of mentoring ideology is often termed succession planning – and is used by both large organisations and small family-owned businesses.
-Many traditional and hierarchical business models (sales-skewed organisations are a great example) can benefit massively from internal knowledge share.
+Many traditional and hierarchical business models (sales-skewed organisations are a great example) benefit massively from internal knowledge sharing.
 Management and senior employees have a treasure trove of nifty tricks and a wealth of job-applicable knowledge to share with more junior employees.